aaphale3/Python_test/README.md

 ## Running

-This project will tell you the number of prime numbers between 1 and 100.
+This project will give you a list of prime numbers between 1 and 500.
+Added error handling and input validation.

 'python.prime.py'